 The habitat diversity provided by the proximity of the upland areas to marshes and tidal creeks along the bays supports a variety of bird and wildlife species.
 Many of the bird species described for the terrestrial upland of the barrier island ecosystem can also be found within the vegetated habitat of the mainland upland.
+Some of the bird species found during the surveys in the terrestrial habitat of the barrier island ecosystem that also could be found in the mainland upland habitat include American robin (Turdus migratorius), American crow (Corvus brachyrhynchos), common grackle (Quiscalus quiscula), mourning dove (Zenaida macroura), common yellowthroat (Geothlypis trichas), European starling (Sturnus vulgaris), gray catbird (Dumetella carolinensis), song sparrow (Melospiza melodia) and dark-eved junco (Junco hvemalis).
 The coastal ponds along the south shore of the mainland, especially the larger brackish ponds, support migrating and wintering waterfowl.
 Similar to the intertidal areas of the barrier island, periodically exposed shoreline areas provide significant foraging opportunities for shorebirds as well as foraging and breeding opportunities for osprey.
+Some of the bird species found during the surveys in the intertidal areas of the barrier island ecosystem that also could be found in the mainland upland habitat include common tern (Sterna hirundo), sanderling (Calidris alba), American oystercatcher (Haematopus palliates), Canada goose (Branta canadensis), black-bellied plover (Pluvialis squatarola), great egret (Ardea alba), mallard (Anas platyrhynchos) and red-winged blackbird (Agelaius phoeniceus).